QuiltMC/developer-wiki/wiki/items/armor.md

 ---

 Next we'll define the enchantability.
 This defines how good the enchantments in an enchantment table will get.
-For example netherite armor and gold armor have a high enchantability
+For example netherite armor and gold armor have a high enchantability.

 ```java
 @Override